Health communication: Direct marketing

 Media advocacy use strategic mass media tools combined with widespread organization in order to advocate for healthy public policies or lifestyles.
 This can include the use of text messaging and email to spread messages from person to person, and using social networking venues to promote health information to a wide-ranging audience.
 As technologies expand, the platforms for health communication through media advocacy will undoubtedly expand as well.

+Social media

+Social media consists of websites and applications that enable users to create and share content including communication regarding health.
+As technology continues to evolve it expands the access to health information.
+Social media platforms allow for the distribution of health information in real time to millions of people.
+This instant communication has resulted in a dramatic increase of social media being used as a means to connect about health on a global level.
+In recent years the upward trend to use social media during disaster and crisis times to share public health concerns can be followed.
+Using social media to upload content about health communication can also result in the rapid spread of misinformation.
+Many of these platforms have implemented fact checking statements to assist in ensuring information shared is credible.

 Interpersonal communication

-Health communication relies on strong interpersonal communication in order to influence health decisions and behaviours.
+Health communication relies on strong interpersonal communication in order to influence health decisions and behaviors.
 The most important of these relationships are the connection and interaction between an individual and their health care provider (e.g., physician, therapist, pharmacist) and an individual's social support system (family, friends, community).
 These connections can positively influence the individual's decision to make healthy choices.
 Patients are more prone to listen when they feel invested emotionally into the situation.
 If they feel as if they understand what is being said, they are more prone to make objective decisions based on the information heard.
-Two of the most prominent areas of study in interpersonal health communication are the patient-centered and the relationship centered models of care.
+Two of the most prominent areas of study in interpersonal health communication are the patient-centered and the relationship-centred models of care.